badeend/Result/docs/index.md

 Yes! and: No!

 Checked exceptions get a bad reputation because they're implemented in only one mainstream language: Java.
-And Java's implementation of them has turned out to be horrible in practice.
+And Java's implementation of them has turned out to be suboptimal in practice.
 In Java, all exceptions are "checked" by default, which means that _every exception_ must be explicitly marked for propagation in _every method_.
 This makes for an awfully laborious developer experience.

-However, concluding that "all checked exceptions must therefore be bad" would be throwing the baby out with the bathwater.
+However, concluding that "every form of checked exceptions must therefore be bad" would be throwing the baby out with the bathwater.
 Checked exception are still useful: _in moderation_.
 Java just got their defaults wrong.

-Using C# exceptions complemented with Results is the best of both worlds; by default you're never forced to unnecessarily check for errors, except for the few places where you explicitly opted-in to that (by using Result).
+Using C# exceptions complemented with Results is IMO the best of both worlds; by default you're never forced to unnecessarily check for errors, except for the few places where you explicitly opted-in to that (by using Result).

 ## Why does this package exist?

 While there are many similar packages available, this one is designed to address specific needs that others did not fully meet:

 - **No opinion on what is allowed to be an error.** The error type (`TError`) is parameterized without constraints.
 - **Focus on simplicity.** This package is designed to provide just what's needed without introducing an extensive Functional Programming framework.
-It's about enhancing your existing C# code without overwhelming it with additional concepts.
+Users should be able to sprinkle on Results in existing codebases without overwhelming it with additional FP concepts.
-- **For C# developers.** The goal is to make it feel "native" to the language, designed with C# conventions in mind, and avoiding a paradigm shift in how C# code is written.
+- **For C# developers.** The goal is to make it feel as "native" to the language as possible, using .NET naming & design conventions, and avoiding a paradigm shift in how C# code ought to be written.

 <details>
   <summary>Considered alternatives</summary>